luismiguel0406/HeroesApi/README.md

 - `Custom Middleware` to append information in header request.

 ### How To Run
-Clone the repository and start it.
+Take the `Heroes Script` file in the root of the project and execute in SQL server, after that, clone the repository and start it.